1norqaq/paired-synth-controls/README.md

 The repository has two parts:

 1. **Public reproducibility:** the ACS/Folktables replication can be rerun without proprietary data.
-2. **Proprietary hiring experiments:** the exact scripts, schema, synthetic example data, redacted per-draw outputs, and redacted aggregate outputs are provided, but the row-level hiring dataset is not released.
+2. **Proprietary hiring experiments:** the exact scripts, schema, synthetic example data, and redacted aggregate outputs are provided, but the row-level hiring dataset and private per-draw outputs are not released.

 See `REPRODUCIBILITY.md` for seeds, runtime expectations, exact/asymptotic modes, and privacy details.